OctopusDeploy/docs/docs/key-concepts/environments/accounts/ssh-key-pair.md

 ---

-A SSH Key Pair Account is one of the more secure authentication methods available for connections toÂ [SSH Targets](/docs/home/deployment-targets/ssh-targets.md).
+A SSH Key Pair Account is one of the more secure authentication methods available for connections to [SSH Targets](/docs/home/deployment-targets/ssh-targets.md).

 ## Creating the account